MuhammadZihni/sorpiart-teamEfyp/README.md

 # RasPiratory System
 Raspberry Pi Project on “Learning & Creating Art with Sound”.
+"Immerse yourself with the possibilities of learning through sound"

 ## How did our project came about?
 **Problem:** According to Kaspersky’s report on digital habits in 2021, 70% of children aged 7-12 spend at least 3 hours a day across 19 countries around the world.
 We realised that children in this generation would rather spend time using electronic gadgets such as mobile phone to entertain themselves. <br />